 - 1. VILLAGE KARURU.
 Status: Non-Council - 2.
 TOTAL POPULATION 59 males; 44 females; Total 103. - 3.
-AREA OF VILLAGE LAND 2190 acres approximately. - +.
-ALIENATED LAND

-Nil.

-- 5. LAND USAGE: - (a) Cocomuts planted on village land on South Nasiol side of Crown Prince Range - not yet nature. - (b) Coffee is planted on Kongara side of the Range this also is not yet mature. - (c) Approximate area Planted to cash crops is 450 acres. - (d) Approximate area not yet developed is 1740 acres. - 6.
-AVE AGE LAND HOLDING PER FAMILY: 95 acres approximately

-7. COMMUNICATIONS:

-- (a) Roads vehicular nil; walking track up

-to bridle path standard to DARATUI and other

-villages in the South Nasioi; this track is

-the most valuable to the village as it is the

-conly outlet for cash crops;

-- (b) Telegraphic nil; nearest radio at DARATUI Village; this only temporary for use by a linguistic researcher.

-8. SERVICES:

-- (a) Schools children go to Marai Catholic Mission School near DARATUI, about 4 hours walk; after this they may attend boarding School at TUBIANA Mission; - (b) Health Fatients attend Aid Posts situated at KURITAVE Village (12 hours walk) and DARATUI village (22 hours walk). - (c) Water is obtained from streams and seepage which have been inspected by the Health Inspector and found satisfactory. - (d) Recreation Facilities mil. - (e) Mail Services nil, mail is obtained from the
+AREA OF VILLAGE LAND 2190 acres approximately. - 4.
+ALIENATED LAND Nil. - 5.
+LAND USAGE: - (a) Coconuts planted on village land on South Nasioi side of Crown Prince Range not yet mature. - (b) Coffee is planted on Kongara side of the Range this also is not yet mature. - (c) Approximate area planted to cash crops is 450 acres. - (d) Approximate area not yet developed is 1740 acres. - 6.
+AVERAGE LAND HOLDING PER FAMILY: 95 acres approximately - 7.
+COMMUNICATION - (a) Roads vehicular nil; walking track up to bridle path standard to DARATUI and other villages in the South Nasioi; this track is the most valuable to the village as it is the only outlet for cash crops; - (b) Telegraphic nil; nearest radio at DARATUI Village; this only temporary for use by a linguistic researcher. - 8.
+SERVICES: - (a) Schools children go to Marai Catholic Mission School near DARATUI, about 4 hours walk; after this they may attend boarding school at TUBIANA Mission; - (b) Health Patients attend Aid Posts situated at KURITAVE Village (11⁄2 hours walk) and DARATUI village (21⁄2 hours walk). - (c) Water is obtained from streams and seepage which have been inspected by the Health Inspector and found satisfactory. - (d) Recreation Facilities nil. - (e) Mail Services nil, mail is obtained from the Catholic Mission.

-BUSINESS ENTERPRISES:
+9. BUSINESS ENTERPRISES: